xStarbound/xStarbound/README.md

 5. Select **Build → Build Solution** in Visual Studio.
 6. Executables, required `.dll` libraries and the required `sbinit.config` should appear in a new `xSB-2\dist\` folder if built successfully.
 7. Make a new `xsb-win64\` folder in your Starbound install folder, and copy or move the `.exe`s and `.dll`s to it.
+8. Make a new `xab-assets\` folder in your Starbound install folder, and copy the `assets\xSBassets` folder into that folder.
-8. Optionally configure Steam, GoG or [MultiBound2](https://github.com/zetaPRIME/MultiBound2) to launch `xsb-win64\xclient.exe`.
+9. Optionally configure Steam, GoG or [MultiBound2](https://github.com/zetaPRIME/MultiBound2) to launch `xsb-win64\xclient.exe`.

 Building on earlier versions of Windows is not recommended, although it *should* still be possible to build xSB-2 on Windows 7, 8 or 8.1 if you can get VS 2022 installed.